Skip to main content

 Key Facts

-2. Construction time reduced to 80 months, down from 93 months for the lead ship, reflecting improved project management.
+2. Construction time was cut to 80 months, compared with 93 months for the lead ship, reflecting improved project management.

 Background & Context